michelled/weavly.org/src/robot-activities/dashs-house.md

 ## Steps

-* Find two dollhouses, or build them with Lego or cardboard, or just draw two pictures of different houses, one for Dash and one for its neighbor
+* Find two dollhouses, or build them with Lego or cardboard, or just draw two pictures of different houses, one for Dash and one for its neighbor.
-* Place the two houses three feet apart.
-And place Dash in front of its house
+* Place the two houses three feet apart and place Dash in front of its house.
-* Open Weavly or Block.ly. and connect with Dash robot
+* Open Weavly or Block.ly. and connect with Dash robot.
-* Use the coding environment to make Dash move outside of its house (possibly two Forwards)
+* Use the coding environment to make Dash move outside of its house (possibly two Forwards).
-* Use the coding environment to take Dash back inside its house (possibly two 90 degree turns and two forwards)
+* Use the coding environment to take Dash back inside its house (possibly two 90 degree turns and two forwards).
 * Next, try taking Dash out of its house and move it to the neighbor’s house for tea!

 ## Tips

-* Ensure batteries are charged and Dash is operational prior to the activity
+* Ensure batteries are charged and Dash is operational prior to the activity.
-* Once Dash is taking an incorrect step, moderators can pause and work with players about how to fix (debug) the program and take Dash back to the right path
+* Once Dash is taking an incorrect step, moderators can pause and work with players about how to fix (debug) the program and take Dash back to the right path.

 ## Skill Development